Clarivy/GameOfLife-Homework/README.md

 - $(x, y)$ represents the coordinate of this cell. $(x, y \in Z^+, 0 \leq x, y \leq 24)$
 - State describes whether the cell is alive or dead.

-A cell is defined in `LifeCell.cpp`, called `CellBase`, with a smart pointer `CellPointer`.
+A cell is defined in `LifeCell.cpp`, called `class LifeCell`, with a smart pointer `CellPointer`.

-A class of any rules have three key functions `DetermineNextState`, `GetNeighbors` and `CreateCell`.
+A class of any rules have two key functions `DetermineNextState`, `GetNeighbors`.
 You may want to reuse some of those while some of them rewrote.

 Here is the definition of the three functions: